Four Thieves Vinegar Collective: Claims of Chemical Synthesis

-Reception
+Criticism

 Jose Gomez-Marquez, who is researching pharmaceuticals at MIT, has stated his belief that the group is more about publicity than medication, and is concerned about the danger of unvetted information being published.
 Vinay Prasad, a professor of medicine at Oregon Health & Science University, believes that DIY medication is "foolhardy".

 Jo Zayner, another biohacker, believes that the group's work is more symbolic than anything else.

-Chemist Derek Lowe described the Vice magazine article on the collective as "largely bullshit".
+Pharmaceutical chemist and blogger Derek Lowe has written multiple articles about the group.
+He has described the Vice magazine article on the collective as "largely bullshit".
 He noted that they had synthesized known substances rather than producing new ones.
-He also pointed out that their proposal to combat Hepatitis C could accidentally cause treatment-resistant strains of Hepatitis C. In September 2024 Derek Lowe replied to further publicity for the group, pointing out that they don't address the fact that Sofosbuvir is given as part of a combination therapy or how they calculated the figure of $70 for a whole course of treatment.
-He also pointed out that the group doesn't address waste disposal, purification, solvents or availability of starting materials.
+He also claimed that their proposal to combat hepatitis C could accidentally cause treatment-resistant strains of hepatitis C. In September 2024 Derek Lowe replied to further publicity for the group, accusing them of failing to address the fact that Sofosbuvir is given as part of a combination therapy or how they calculated the figure of $70 for a whole course of treatment.
+He also claims that the group doesn't address waste disposal, purification, solvents or availability of starting materials.

+Jeremiah Johnson, a researcher at the Massachusetts Institute of Technology, has stated that using the MicroLab could be dangerous as it could create the wrong drug or the wrong dose.
+Eric von Hippel, an economist at MIT who supports DIY medication, has stated that the device could create chemical byproducts as well as or instead of the intended medication.

+Yvette d'Entremont has criticized the potential lack of sterility in the EpiPencil assembly.
+D'Entremont also highlighted the error of margin when drawing up the epinephrine could easily be misjudged, putting people's lives at risk.
+Theresa Eisenman, a spokeswoman for the United States Food and Drug Administration, stated that using such a device is a "potentially dangerous practice".